-The magnitude of impacts takes into account all the various dimensions of a particular impact in order to make a determination as to where the impact falls on the spectrum (in the case of adverse impacts) from negligible to large.
+The magnitude of impacts considers all the various dimensions of a particular impact in order to decide as to where the impact falls on the spectrum (in the case of adverse impacts) from negligible to large.
 Some impacts will result in changes to the environment that may be immeasurable, undetectable or within the range of normal natural variation.
 Such changes can be regarded as essentially having no impact, and should be characterised as having a negligible magnitude.